-Drain the tofu and pat dry.
 With a large spoon, mix the tofu and the panko bread crumbs into the patty mixture.
 You can taste the mixture and add additional garam masala seasoning or salt, if needed.
 Refrigerate the patty mixture for at least 20 minutes (or up to overnight).
 The mixture should be moist, but just firm enough to hold a patty shape – if it is too wet, mix in 1/4 additional bread crumbs.
 Shape the mixture into 6-8 patties.

 When ready to cook, heat a frying pan over medium heat and swirl in the cooking oil.
 When hot, carefully add as many patties that can fit without touching.
 Fry each side until it is golden brown, about 2-3 minutes per side.
 Assemble the patties onto each bun with mayonnaise, arugula and cheese.

 Can You Freeze These Burgers?

 Place the cooked burgers on a flat tray and let them cool completely.
 Once cool, place the entire tray in the freezer until the burgers are frozen solid, 3-4 hours.
 Remove the tray from the freezer and transfer the burgers into an airtight freezer safe container.
 Good for 4-6 months.
 Thaw on worktop before cooking.

 What To Serve With Black Bean & Tofu Burgers

 These flavorful tofu burgers go well with a vareity of sides.
 You can go with Garlic Truffle Fries or Healthy Garlicky Spinach Artichoke Dip with Baked Tofu Fries, if your after a fresh side salad, why not try Tomato and Watermelon Salad – perfect for BBQ’s.